GoldSrc: Third-party games and modifications

 The GoldSrc engine was also used for a variety of third-party games and modifications not directly developed by Valve.
 Rewolf Software used the engine for the game Gunman Chronicles in 2000, and the PC version of James Bond 007: Nightfire was developed by Gearbox Software using a modified version of GoldSrc in 2002.

 Unofficial, community-made modifications of GoldSrc have also been produced.
 Notable games include Natural Selection, Cry of Fear and Sven Co-op, with Valve's Team Fortress Classic, Counter-Strike, and Day of Defeat all being based on GoldSrc mods of the same names.
-Cry of Fear and Sven Co-op have since been released for free as standalone games on Steam, both of which use a licensed derivative of the engine with their own customisations.
+Sven Co-op have since been released for free as a standalone game on Steam, which use a licensed derivative of the engine with their own customizations.

+The Xash3D project and forks use Quake engine source code in part, as well as the Half-Life SDK, to recreate GoldSrc and run its various mods on different platforms.
+The FreeHL and FreeCS ports also utilize QuakeWorld code as well as clean-room reverse engineering.